marneyr/demo/README.md

-**Week 11 Assignment
+**Week 12 Assignment
 **

-Used start.spring.io to create a “web” project.
+Used start.spring.io to create a “web” project, and added folders so that it worked for the student and class tables.

 Edited the code in the DemoApplication.java file in the src/main/java/com/example/demo folder.